arsalan-akhtar/sisl-GUI/README.md

 #### And then run the API (inside the virtual environment that you created!):

-From the sisl-GUI folder: `python api/app.py`
+From the sisl-GUI folder: `python api.py`

-Or more generally: `serve -s /path/to/app.py`
+Or more generally: `python /path/to/api.py`

 The API is the one that looks for files in your filesystem, so it is better to run it from the folder where you have your structures and results.